Easy Lemon Blueberry Muffins

 Key Ingredients

-• Blueberries: You can use fresh or frozen blueberries.
-If you use frozen, add them straight from the freezer to prevent the batter from turning purple.
+• Blueberries: Use fresh or frozen blueberries in this recipe.
+If you use frozen, add them frozen so your batter doesn’t turn purple.

-• Flour: I typically use all-purpose flour, but this recipe is versatile and works with whole wheat, spelt, or even an all-purpose gluten-free flour blend (like Bob’s Red Mill).
+• Flour: I use all-purpose flour in the video, but this recipe works with whole wheat flour, spelt flour, and even an all-purpose gluten-free flour blend (like Bob’s Red Mill).

-• Milk or Non-Dairy Milk: Both work equally well, so use what you have.
-I’ve had success with homemade oat milk, unsweetened almond milk, and even coconut milk (from a carton, not canned).
+• Milk or Non-Dairy Milk: Both work for this recipe, so use what you have.
+I have made these muffins with homemade oat milk, unsweetened almond milk, and coconut milk (carton, not canned) with incredible results.

-• Egg: This adds structure and flavor to the muffins.
-If you don’t eat eggs, substitute one flax egg.
+• Egg: Adds structure and flavor to our muffins.
+If you do not eat eggs, use one flax egg.
+Or try these vegan blueberry muffins.

-You do not need an electric mixer for this recipe.
-These muffins are as simple to make as our fluffy pancakes.
-You’ll start by making that delicious lemon sugar I mentioned above.
-It’s easy.
-You will rub lemon zest into the sugar.
-Rubbing the zest between your fingers will release oils and lemon aroma, perfuming the sugar.
-It’s so easy and, honestly, such a great tip for adding citrus zest to baked goods!
+You absolutely do not need an electric mixer for this recipe!
+You’ll start by making that delicious lemon sugar.
+Simply use your hands to rub the lemon zest into the sugar until it takes on a pale yellow color and smells wonderfully lemony.
+It’s so easy and, honestly, a fantastic tip for boosting citrus flavor in any baked goods!

 Making lemon sugar for the lemon blueberry muffins

-Before baking the muffins, I add a sprinkle of sugar and a tiny slice of lemon on top (optional but pretty).
+From there, you will stir and get ready to bake.
+Before the muffins go in the oven, I love adding a sprinkle of sugar and a tiny slice of lemon (optional but pretty).
 The sugar on top turns into a crackly top and makes the slice of lemon like candy.
+It’s truly lovely.

 Lemon Blueberry Muffins